grammd/finalproject/README.md

       -Must be formatted into a single document
-      -Must include your original pitchboard (or a new one if you're changing ideas) -Must include annotated images/scans of your process -This can be personal--develop your own if you'd like.
-But generally, it should be some combination of wireframes, flows, and comps
+      -Must include your original pitchboard (or a new one if you're changing ideas) -Must include annotated images/scans of your process -Validated HTML5 pages (40 points)
-      -The presentation of this document is important–imagine that it will be presented to a client -Validated HTML5 pages (40 points)
     -Separate CSS stylesheet (20 points)
     -Image requirement (20 points)